 Educational Leadership (includes specialist, master’s, and doctoral degrees)

 Zoo and Aquarium Studies

-The Western Illinois University Alumni Association strives to develop and sustain a lifelong relationship with WIU students, alumni, and friends in order to advance the University.
+The Western Illinois University Alumni Association strives to develop and sustain lifelong relationships with students, alumni, and friends in order to advance the University.

 WIU sponsors the following intercollegiate athletic competition: